418sec/huntr/README.md

 <br />

-<b>If you are up to this point, great job!
-You can now go ahead and open a pull request from your fork to `418sec/huntr`.</b>
+If you are up to this point, great job!
+You can now go ahead and open a pull request from your fork to `418sec/huntr`.

 Before being accepted, your `vulnerability.json` will go through some checks to ensure a minimum level of quality.
 If your disclosure fails these checks, you will be able to view the results of these checks by